imadroitgen/workshops/1_MongoDB/MongoDB_Installation/README.md

 # MongoDB_Installation
 This cookbook achieves the required goal to install MongoDB on a RHEL Based Target System

+In addition to the mandatory goal it also includes the following Bonus Tasks
+* Testing
+  * Inspec Tests
+  * ChefSpec Unit Tests
+* Refactor to support multiple operating systems

 ## Goal
 * This cookbook successfully translates the install.rb to a chef code and completes the MongoDB installation.
+It additional supports 100% Unit Test Coverage using ChefSpec and Integration Tests using Inspec.

 ## Tools and Resources Used
 * The following tools were used to setup the environment.